rdias66/trocasBateriasRA_GA_v1/README.md

 - .env file method of validation and security to be added as a substitute to the local_data_email.js json
 - Functions only necessary on the first run to be organized in their own .js file.
 Them being: the invalid dates filtering and the expired replacements
 - Generic first version on a front-end to be made.
+- Application of multiple utilities of data treatment in Sheet files and forwarding of tasks to be developed in paring with users needs.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 For doubts and suggestions please contact: dias.a@live.com